LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

-It's very straightforward that a cpu can hold a `proc` reference, to indicate the current process that running on the cpu, and this filed can also be empty if there is not much process to be run.
+It's very straightforward that a cpu can hold a `proc` reference, to indicate the current process that running on the cpu, and this field can also be empty if there is not much process to be run.

 The `context` hold the registers state that before the current process has been switched.
 Therefore, no matter what happens that let the kernel decide to switch the current process off the cpu, the `context` can always be restored so that the kernel scheduler code can be run to choose the next process.

-Other two fields `noff` and `intena` are work together to record the lock depth that is using for control the interrupt, we'll check them in the later chapter.
+Other two fields `noff` and `intena` are work together to record the lock depth that is used for controling the interrupt, we'll check them in the later chapter.

 Now let's take a close look at the scheduling.
 Not like modern multi-tasks OS such as Linux, which has very complicated scheduling component that can make sure the cpu is fully utilized for many different scenarios, instead, the scheduling algorithm is very very simple in the xv6: